CRUTCHES 4 AFRICA

 • Cleaners, theaters, bowling alleys

-• Individuals--ask your neighbors, co-workers, and friends
+• Individuals--ask your neighbors, co-workers, and friends, ask about grandparents or elderly who might have devices

 How to prepare mobility devices